 It is important to notify the Social Security Administration to get a new driver’s license and number.
 You should also report the crime to local law enforcement officers.
 Doing this will allow you to have a record of the incident.
 This is important because it allows you to provide the report to future creditors or institutions as proof of the crime.

-- Stop into one of our locations and complete a Visa Travel Notice form
+- In Person: If you prefer, visit one of our locations to complete a Visa Travel Notice form.